“I am sorry to say that we decided against moving you to the next stage of the process, primarily for missing some essential tech skills”.

 - Being on the imposter road for too long will undermine your mental health.
 Remember: health is the most important.

 - We need to speak more about our own experiences regarding the imposter syndrome, to support each others.
 To tell the world that it’s fine to have these feelings.

 - If you’re experiencing the imposter syndrome, you’re not alone.
 Speak about it with the persons you trust the most, the ones who can support you.

 There is no imposter syndrome without involvement.
-In that sense, experiencing it proves as well that you love what you’re doing, that you want to improve, and, as a result, that you are more than likely to have a positive impact, whatever your inner voice is telling you.
+In that sense, experiencing it also proves that we love what we’re doing, that we want to improve, and, as a result, that we are more than likely to have a positive impact, whatever our inner voice is telling us.